 The Society has systems and controls in place to address the risks in the Solutions area including dedicated teams in IT, Finance, Compliance, Financial Crime Unit, technical departments and dedicated relationship and service managers.
-The Society continued in 2016 with the improvements to infrastructure and defence programmes, started in 2015, with further enhancements in the cyber risk area and recruitment of additional specialist risk staff to further improve resilience and combat risks from cyber crime.

 A separate Newcastle Strategic Solutions Board oversees third party contract risks, financial performance and operational matters that arise from Newcastle Strategic Solutions Limited.
 Similarly, the Newcastle Systems Management Limited Board oversees the strategic direction of information technology including risk monitoring, reporting and mitigation across both the Solutions business and the wider Group.